Nord Stream 2 Is Ready to Pump Gas to Germany

 From Germany, Berlin would export the gas to the rest of Western Europe.
 Nord Stream 2 has the potential to make Germany the energy hub of half of Europe.

 Nord Stream 2 is so controversial because of the fact that it bypasses Eastern Europe.
 Many of Russia’s major pipelines pass through countries like Ukraine and Poland to get to the west.
 Starting with Crimea in 2014, Russia has seized Ukrainian territory bit-by-bit.
-Kiev is worried that Russia plans on conquering the whole country.
+Kyiv is worried that Russia plans on conquering the whole country.
 Putin hasn’t so far annexed Polish territory.
 But many Poles are still terrified of a Russian invasion.

-Russia’s energy exports have so far discouraged Putin from making moves too bold on Kiev and Warsaw.
+Russia’s energy exports have so far discouraged Putin from making moves too bold on Kyiv and Warsaw.
 Fossil fuels make up over 42 percent of Russia’s exports.
 Doing anything that would shut the pipelines down would hit Russia’s economy where it hurts.
 Ukraine and Poland also get billions of dollars-worth of transit fees from Moscow.

 With Nord Stream 2 now operational, Russia could turn off Eastern Europe’s taps without as many repercussions.